-10 Top-Rated Tourist Attractions Around Lake Constance
+15 Top-Rated Tourist Attractions around Lake Constance

-Lake Constance, lying below the northern edge of the Alps, is by far the largest lake in Germany.
-Also bordered by Austria and Switzerland, it offers strikingly beautiful scenery with its majestic expanse of water encompassing some 270 kilometers of shoreline, by far the greatest share of it in Germany.
-The largest and deepest part of the lake, the Obersee, extends from Bregenz Bay to Konstanz and is fringed by numerous old lakeside towns and attractive villages with incredible views of the Swiss Alps.
+Lake Constance, lying below the northern edge of the Alps, is the largest lake in Germany.
+Also bordered by Austria and Switzerland, it offers strikingly beautiful scenery with its majestic expanse of water, and encompasses some 270 kilometers of shoreline, by far the greatest share of it in Germany.
+The largest and deepest part of the lake, the Obersee (Upper Lake), extends from Bregenz Bay to Konstanz and is fringed by numerous old lakeside towns and attractive villages with incredible views of the Swiss Alps.

-1 Konstanz Minster and the Old Town
+1. Konstanz Minster and the Old Town

 Konstanz, close to the Swiss frontier, is the largest town on Lake Constance and an important cultural center with an active theatrical and musical scene.
 Prominent among its many beautiful old buildings is Konstanz Minster.
-Dating from the 11th century, with additions in the 15th and 17th centuries, its most notable features include its 15th-century main doorway, a fine interior that includes choir-stalls from 1460, as well as a 13th-century Holy Sepulcher.
+It dates from the 11th century, with later additions in the 15th and 17th centuries, and its most notable features include its 15th-century main doorway, a fine interior that includes choir-stalls from 1460, as well as a 13th-century Holy Sepulcher.
 Be sure to climb the tower with its excellent views over the old town.

 Address: Münsterplatz 1, 78462 Konstanz